Perfect Grilled Pork Chops are assured every time if you follow these simple but crucial tips!

 Brining isn’t just for roasting chicken or turkey, I think it’s also a necessity for grilling pork chops.
 Pork is so easy to overcook on the grill, and brining buys you a little lee-way.
 It makes the meat just a little more forgiving.
-And the result is juicy, succulent, delicious chops…even on a weeknight.
+And the result is juicy, succulent, delicious Perfect Grilled Pork Chops …even on a weeknight.

 - 4 bone-in pork chops, 1 inch thick